 The human sense of smell is powerful and evocative, so it is no wonder people tend to love their favorite perfumes and other scented products like air fresheners and candles.
 These scented products capitalize on the emotions that go with smell.
 The production of artificially scented products has increased substantially just over the past few decades as scented products have become a staple in most American households.

-With this increase we’ve also seen a leap in allergies.
+With this increase in popularity of scented products for the home, we’ve also seen a leap in allergies.
 This is not surprising considering thousands of chemicals are used to make these synthetic scents.
 Common symptoms of exposure include ear nose and throat irritation, nausea and headaches.

 But there are better, more natural ways to scent your home and your body.
 There are plenty of healthfully responsible companies making more natural, nontoxic alternatives for just about every scented product niche you can think of.
 You may pay a little more for these products since they use real essential oils and other natural scent derivatives.
 However, your lungs will definitely thank you!